Acciaio per recipienti a pressione EN 13CrMo4-5: Proprietà, Usi & Guida alla produzione

 • Pittura: For outdoor equipment—low-VOC, weather-resistant paint to meet EU environmental standards.

-6. Controllo di qualità:
+6. Controllo qualità:

-• Test meccanici: Trazione, impatto (-20 ° C.), and creep tests (550 ° C.) per 10028-2.
+• Mechanical Testing: Trazione, impatto (-20 °C), and creep tests (550 °C) per EN 10028-2.

-• Ndt: Ultrasonic phased array (100% plate area) and radiographic testing (welds) to detect defects.
+• NDT: Ultrasonic phased array (100% plate area) and radiographic testing (welds) to detect defects.

 • Hydrostatic Testing: Vessels pressure-tested (1.8× design pressure, 80 °C water) per 60 minutes—no leaks = EU compliance.

-4. Casi studio: EN 13CrMo4-5 in Action
+4. Casi di studio: EN 13CrMo4-5 in Action

 Real European projects showcase EN 13CrMo4-5’s harsh-environment reliability.